egousios/Timerist/README.md

 If you have completed the step above, you may move on to completing the steps below.
 Open up your terminal, and type or paste in the following:
 1. `git clone "https://github.com/DaEliteCoder/Timerist.git"`
-2. `cd Timerist && cd src && pip install -r requirements.txt && cd auth && python -u Auth.py`
+2. `cd Timerist && cd src && pip install -r requirements.txt && python -u Timerist.py`
 ---
 #### Optional: To check if the dependencies were installed properly, type or paste in the following in your terminal:
 `pip freeze`